jon-bown/blog/_posts/2023-06-14-DSPodcasts.md

 > 6. [Lex Fridman Podcast](https://lexfridman.com/podcast/) - Lex Fridman sometimes interviews top minds in AI, deep learning, and robotics, discussing cutting-edge research, the future of AI, and the ethical considerations surrounding the technology.

 I hope you find these podcasts as insightful and engaging as I do.
-Don't forget to drop your recommendations in the comments section!
 Happy listening! 🎧